 I had my first dose in a care home where I work…

 If you work in a care home and had your first dose at your place of work, then you should be able to receive your second dose when the home is visited for residents’ second doses.
-The NHS will contact homes to provide more details in due course, including arrangements for staff who are unable to be present for their second dose.
+Care providers will be notified in advance of the date for the vaccination team’s return visit and are encouraged to support staff who received their first dose at work to be present at this time to receive their second dose.

 I had my first dose at a GP-led local vaccination service…